Warning: this is NOT your usual toxic-skincare-ingredients-to-avoid list.

 It’s true that witch hazel has soothing properties.
 But, it also contain a lot of tannins, a group of antioxidants that can irritate sensitive skin.

 But what really worries me is the distillation process.
 During this phase, 14-15% of alcohol is added to witch hazel extract.
-If, like me, you’re trying to avoid alcohol in skincare as much as possible, you’d want to stay away from witch hazel, too.

-4. Sodium Lauryl Sulfate
+4. Sodium Lauryl Sulfate (It’s Drying And Irritating)

 I know I said you wouldn’t find the usual suspects here but Sodium Lauryl Sulfate is one of the very few ingredients that deserves its bad reputation.

 SLS is a surfactant: it helps water mix with oil and dirt so that they can be rinsed away.
 But it’s also very drying and irritating.
-So irritating that when scientists want to determine how irritating another ingredient is they compare it to SLS!
+So irritating that when scientists want to determine how irritating another ingredient is they compare it to SLS.

-5. Peppermint and Menthol
+5. Peppermint And Menthol (They’re Irritating)

 Ever wondered why peppermint and menthol are in so many lip products?
 It’s not just to give a fresh feel to your lips or give the lip balm a nice scent.